since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 ## Infusions
 The following infusions are added to the list of infusions you can learn as an artificer.

+#### Clockwork Bomb
+_Prerequisite: 2nd-level artificer_

+_Item: Clockwork toy_

+You construct a tiny clockwork device (AC5, 1hp, move 20 feet, climb 10 feet, Stealth +6) and infuse it with explosive power.
+You may specify the appearance of the device, such as a dancing gnome or a walking music box.
+When you wind the device, specify the number of turns before it explodes.
+You may specify a path for the device as long as you can see, or are familiar with, its destination.
+The device may walk on any surface and climb walls.
+The device has your initiative and goes immediately after you in the iniative order.

+Roll a tinker's tool DC 15 proficiency check, with the following results: on a successful check the device arrives at its destination and explodes at the end of its turn.
+On a failed check, the device detonates one round early for each point you failed the check.
+For example, if you set the device to walk for 10 rounds and roll a 13, the device will explode in 8 rounds.
+On a natural 1, the device explodes in your hands as you wind it.

+When the device explodes each creature within a 20 foot radius must make a Dexterity save equal to your spell save DC.
+A target takes 3d6 thunder damage on a failed save and is deafened until the end of your next turn, or half as much damage on a successful one.

+The device may be disarmed with a successful DC 15 Thieves' Tools check.

 #### Concussion Grenade
 _Prerequisite: 6th-level artificer, Gunsmith specialist_